The mixed phase quark core in massive hybrid stars: Introduction

-On one hand, the massive NS mass constraints need stiff EOS, on the other hand, the radius or tidal deformability limit need relative soft EOS in low-density range.
-To fulfil these constraints above, many works contain quark degree of freedom in NS have been done~\cite{Alford2019,Bauswein2019,Annala2020,Ferreira2021,Huang2022,Liu2023,Liu2023b}.
-A relative large pure quark core in the massive NS is expected in Ref.~\cite{Annala2020} using speed-of-sound interpolation between chiral effective field theory (CET) and perturbative-QCD (pQCD) EOSs.
-This conclusion is supported in Ref.~\cite{Liu2023b,Ferreira2021} with additional quark interactions, in which the eight-quark vector interaction and the four-quark isovector-vector interaction play very different roles in determining the size of the quark core.
-The framework of hybrid star with twin star under Maxwell construction is discussed in Ref.~\cite{Li2021,Podder2024}.
-Ref.~\cite{Li2023apj} raised a model contain sequential phase transitions from hadronic matter to low- and then to high-density quark matter phases.
-Usually hadron-quark phase transition will not affect the properties of $1.4~M_\odot$ NS properties, since the onset density beyond the central density of $1.4~M_\odot$ NS.
-But twin star could give another counterpart with smaller radius.
+On one hand, the mass constraints for massive NSs require a stiff EOS; on the other hand, the radius or tidal deformability limits suggest a relatively soft EOS in the low-density range.
+To reconcile these conflicting constraints, numerous studies have explored the inclusion of quark degrees of freedom in NSs~\cite{Alford2019,Bauswein2019,Annala2020,Ferreira2021,Huang2022,Liu2023,Liu2023b}.
+Recently, it has been suggested that observations of gravitational waves from binary neutron star mergers indicate the possibility of a hadron-quark phase transition~\cite{Annala2020}.
+This conclusion is based on a model-independent speed-of-sound interpolation between chiral effective field theory (CEFT) and perturbative quantum chromodynamics (pQCD) EOSs.
+Their findings imply the existence of a relatively large pure quark core in massive massive NSs~\cite{Annala2020}.
+This conclusion is further supported by Refs.~\cite{Liu2023b,Ferreira2021}, which include additional quark interactions.
+In these studies, the eight-quark vector interaction and the four-quark isovector-vector interaction play significantly different roles in determining the size of the quark core.